 What Is the Statute of Limitations?

 The statute of limitations is a legal principle that sets a time limit for filing a lawsuit.
-Essentially, it acts as a deadline beyond which you cannot pursue a claim.
+Essentially, it acts as a deadline beyond which you cannot pursue a legal claim.
 This restriction ensures that litigation is initiated quickly, preserving the value of evidence.

-For a free legal consultation, call 757-648-8579
+Get a free legal consultation

-You Have a Limited Time to File a Personal Injury Lawsuit in Virginia
+CALL 757-648-8579You Generally Have Two Years to File a Personal Injury Lawsuit in Virginia

 - Car accidents